aws/amazon-chime-sdk-component-library-react/README.md

 npm install --save amazon-chime-sdk-component-library-react amazon-chime-sdk-js styled-components styled-system
 ```

-## React Version Compatibility

-This library supports React 17, 18, and 19.
-The minimum required versions are:
-- React >= 17.0.1
-- React DOM >= 17.0.1

-For React 19 support, ensure you're using:
-- React ^19.0.0
-- React DOM ^19.0.0
-- TypeScript ^5.0.0 (recommended for full React 19 JSX support and modern type definitions)

 Otherwise clone the repo and install the dependencies.

 ## Contributing to the component library